dorbel-tech/dorbel-app/admin-ohe/README.md

-# dorbel apartments admin dashboard
+# dorbel ohe admin dashboard
-> Serving as view over apartments DB.
+> Serving as view over open_house_events DB.

 > It was created using [Lumber](http://www.forestadmin.com/lumber) of the shelf product which is using [Forest Admin](http://www.forestadmin.com/) open source dashboard.